 Choose your sunniest spot for growing okra, and wait until the weather is warm to set out your plants.
 Plants like it when nights are at least in the 60s and days 85 or warmer.
 In the North, gardeners might wait until late June to plant, since pods appear within 2 months.

 Okra grows best in soil with a near-neutral pH between 6.5 and 7.0, although it will do fine in a pH as high as 7.6.
 Plants benefit from a generous amount of compost or other rich organic matter, which should be thoroughly mixed into the soil before planting.
-Or, you can improve the nutrition and texture of your native soil by mixing in Miracle-Gro® Garden Soil for Vegetables & Herbs with the top few inches.
-In addition, you’ll want to feed your okra plants with a continuous-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food throughout the growing season, following label directions.
+Or, you can improve the nutrition and texture of your native soil by mixing in aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil with the top few inches.
+For an even better chance at a big harvest, you’ll also want to make sure your okra plants get all the nutrients they need throughout the season by feeding them with a continuous-release fertilizer such as Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition Granules, following label directions.